teamclairvoyant/restonomer/restonomer-docs/source/restonomer_transformations.md

 }
 ```

-Now, suppose the requirement is to add suffix to few of the columns like below:
+Now, suppose the requirement is to add suffix to the few of the columns like below:

 ```text
 col_A -> col_A_old